souhe/reactScrollbar/README.md

 then open [http://localhost:8003](http://localhost:80003).

 ### Using in universal app
 `ScrollArea` component has now full universal app support.
-It's only one requirement: you have to use `react-scrollbar` in no-css version and then include css file into your project manually (see [Version without boundled css styles][]).
+It's only one requirement: you have to use `react-scrollbar` in no-css version and then include css file into your project manually (see [this](#version-without-boundled-css-styles)).
 It's because of issue in webpack style-loader which is used to bundle css styles into main js file.

 ## API